Reduce Your Energy Diet

 - Implement workplace policies for turning off lights or dimming them at night and on weekends (if possible).

-- Contact your electric utility to see whether it offers Demand Side Management (DSM) programs for lighting or specific incentives for energy efficiency.
+- Contact your electric utility regarding Demand Side Management (DSM) programs for lighting or specific incentives for energy efficiency.

 - Have a qualified commercial HVAC contractor audit your building to determine if there are any internal heat sources that should be exhausted rather than cooled, and whether heat from these sources can be distributed within your building to help lower your winter heating bill.